kromar/blender_topbar_search/README.md

-this addon is no longer maintained, follow the link for a newer more flexible addon https://github.com/kromar/blender_Shelves
+# This addon is no longer maintained, follow the link for a newer customizable addon
+https://github.com/kromar/blender_Shelves